rinta-git/my-interview-prep/README.md

 Web storage api is used for storing data into the browser.
 This data will be a key value pair of strings.
 There are two ways to store data in browser; one is by localstorage and another is session storage.</br>

 Session storage: The data will be only available till the session is available.
 The session will start as soon as the user visit the website.
-It will lost the data if the user close the indow or the ta in which the session is available.
+It will lost the data if the user close the window or the ta in which the session is available.
 The session storage has larger capacity than cookies.
 It can store minimum 5MB of data.</br>
 Local storage: The data will be persisted forever.
 It won't lost the data if the user closes the window/tab or even shutdown the system.
 Local storage has higher capacity than session storage.
 The memory capacity is totaly depends on the device which user is using.
 It is usefull for AB/testing, optimizing web app performance.</br>
 Cookies:The data is stored in the server.
 So to access it, have to make network call between client and server.
 The storage capacity is very less, 4000 bytes only.</br>

 PS:The storage api follows same origin policy due to security concern.
-It make sure user is accessing same port, protocol, domain/host.
+It make sure user is accessing same port, protocol, domain/host.</br>
 Eg; http://abcd.in/data.php</br>
 https://abcd.in/data.php  //protocol changed from http to https.
 So it is wrong</br>
 http://rinta.in/data.php  //domain changed.
 So it is wrong.</br>